 If you’re traveling with someone you live with, you’ve probably asked them, “Will the cat be okay?” simply to receive some reassurance that, yes, she will.

-After all, no cat ever considered having some extended peace and quiet time alone on the bed as any sort of hardship.
+After all, almost no cat ever considered having some extended peace and quiet time alone on the bed as any sort of hardship.

 So enjoy your own free time knowing that, honestly, your cat is just fine.

 And you can always make it up to kitty when you get home with plenty of snuggles, treats, and playtime.